mmrmagno/quick-cli/README.md

 # Quick-CLI 🚀

-Quick-CLI is a terminal tool for managing QuickEMU VMs.
+Quick-CLI is a terminal tool for managing Quickemu VMs.

 ## Features 🛠️
-- Start, stop, and connect to VMs with ease
+- Start, stop, and connect to VMs
 - Detect running VMs and show connection status
 - Support for Remmina and SPICE connections